Federal Direct Loans

 - Log in.
-You will need your FAFSA PIN for this.
+You will need your FSA ID for this.

 - Request either the Parent PLUS loan or the Graduate PLUS loan.
 PLUS loans are available to parents of dependent undergraduate students enrolled at least half time in an eligible program at an eligible school.
 These are low-interest, unsubsidized loans available to parents to supplement their children's aid package, up to the school's cost of attendance.
 Graduate and professional degree students may borrow under the PLUS Loan program up to their school's cost of attendance minus other financial assistance.
 Other financial assistance includes Direct Subsidized Loans, Direct Unsubsidized loan, scholarships and grants.

 - Upon approval, your loan application information will be sent to the University electronically for certification and disbursement.
 Note: You will not see your PLUS Loan amount listed in our Financial Aid package unless you have applied for and have been accepted for this loan, and the school has certified the loan.